 Drinks with aspartame, caffeine, and alcohol can irritate the bladder.
 According to nutritional guidelines from NMSS, it’s best to stay away from these drinks if you have bladder-related MS symptoms.
 But you don’t have to worry about aspartame causing MS. That’s a myth.

 A study published in BMC Neurology reported that selected MS patients and their immediate family members had a higher incidence of gluten intolerance than the general population.
 But that doesn’t mean all MS patients should go gluten-free.
 The decision to shift to a gluten-free diet, which eliminates all wheat, rye, barley, and triticale foods, should be made on a case-by-case basis.
 The researchers also recommended early detection and treatment of gluten intolerance for MS patients.

 No scientific evidence shows that refined sugars are linked to MS flare-ups.
 However, going easy on sweet foods helps you manage your weight, which is very important for people with MS. Sugar- and calorie-laden foods can pack on pounds, and extra weight can increase MS-related fatigue.
 Being overweight also may contribute to mobility problems and raise cardiovascular disease risk.
 The occasional slice of birthday cake is fine, but generally choose fruit as your snack and dessert option.
 High-fiber fruit also helps ease constipation, another MS symptom.

-Although there’s no cure for MS, the disease is not fatal.
+MS is a lifelong disease posing unique challenges that may change over time, but most people with MS find ways to manage their symptoms and lead rich, fulfilling lives.
 Heart disease and cancer are the leading causes of death in people with MS — the same as in the general population.
 There’s no need to adopt a rigid or severely restrictive diet if you have MS. Filling your plate with delicious and low-fat, high-fiber foods provides the energy you need and offers protection against additional health problems.